Free-piston linear generator: Variations

 The FPLG has been conceived in many different configurations, but for most applications, particularly for the automotive industry, focus has been on two opposed pistons in the same cylinder with one combustion chamber with a gas spring at the end of each cylinder.
 This balances out the forces in order to reduce vibration and noise.
 In the simplest case, a second unit is just a mirror of the first, with no functional connection to the first.
 Alternatively, a single combustion chamber or gas spring can be used, allowing for a more compact design and easier synchronization between the pistons.

 The gas spring and combustion chamber can be placed on the ends of the connection rods, or they can share the same piston, using opposite sides in order to reduce space.

 The linear generator itself has also many different configurations and forms.
 It can be designed as round tube, a cylinder or even flat plate in order to reduce the center of gravity, and/or improve the heat dissipation.

 The free-piston linear generator's great versatility comes from the absence of a crankshaft, removing a great pumping loss, giving the engine a further degree of freedom.
 The combustion can be two-stroke engine or four-stroke engine.
 However, a four-stroke requires a much higher intermediate storage of energy, the rotational inertia of the crankshaft, to propel the piston through the four strokes.
-With the absence of a crankshaft, a gas spring would need to power the piston through the intake, compression and exhaustion stokes.
+With the absence of a crankshaft, a gas spring would need to power the piston through the intake, compression, and exhaust strokes.
 Hence the reason why most of the current research focuses on the two-strokes cycle.

 Several variations are possible for combustion: